The Informal Protest Process

 Property owners may submit their protest and evidence through our online portal, by mail (PO Box 2233, Conroe, TX 77305), or by hand delivery to the designated dropbox in front of our office (109 Gladstell Street).

 Property owners who file protests will also have the opportunity to discuss their evidence with a MCAD appraiser.
-Informal meetings will be offered from April 18, 2022 to June 30, 2022.
+Informal meetings will be offered from April 17, 2023.
 To protect the health of MCAD employees and taxpayers, these meetings will occur by phone/videoconference.
 There will only be one informal meeting with a MCAD appraiser per property.

 Property owners who discuss their evidence with a MCAD appraiser should expect to receive a settlement offer within 10 business days.
 Property owners will be given several options on how to respond to their settlement offer, including by email, our online portal, by mail, or by phone.
 This timeline is subject to change as needed.